Hello! My name is Miguel Aragoncillo, and I am a strength coach and licensed massage therapist (LMT), currently working out of several locations:

-Prior to here, I worked at Cressey Sports Performance in Massachusetts. from 2014 to 2018, performing performance and movement assessments for youth, high school, collegiate, and professional baseball athletes, among many other athletes and general population.
+Prior to here, I worked at Cressey Sports Performance in Massachusetts. from 2014 to 2018, and then most recently at another private performance and physical therapy training facility from 2018-2021.
+In both of these regions, I have performed performance and movement assessments for youth, high school, collegiate, and professional baseball, football, hockey, and many other athletes in varying sports.

 Before that, I was employed with Endeavor Sports Performance in New Jersey, and was working alongside Kevin Neeld (who is now the Head Performance Coach for the Boston Bruins), working with several types of athletes and individuals – namely private youth hockey organization and a private travel baseball organization, functioning as the strength coach in their Pennsylvania location.

 When working with these athletes and clients, priority is taken to ensure quality movement is pursued, along with optimal exercise selection for that specific individual.